Mindspace uses monetary tactics to help users stick to their commitments.

 Interviews round 2

-The second round of interview was done with my project mentor, Haige Armen.
-Haig was my instructor during my final year of Interaction Design at Emily Carr and he was kind enough to guide me through my final year projects.
+The second round of interview was done with my project mentor, Haige Armen, who was also my instructor during my final year of Interaction Design.

 How can we categorize screen time into productive and unproductive?
 How can we make sure it accommodates different types of users who each have their own usage types?